slashbaseide/.github/profile/README.md

 ---

 Slashbase is an open-source in-browser collaborative database IDE for your dev/data workflows.
-Use Slashbase to connect to any of your database, browse data and schema, write, run and save queries, create charts, right from your browser.
+Use Slashbase to connect to any of your database, browse data and schema, write & run queries, create charts and share queries with your team, right from your browser.
 Supports PostgreSQL and MongoDB.

 For collaborative cloud version visit: [slashbase.com](https://slashbase.com)